 Types of Divorce in the State of Texas

 In Texas, there are a few different legal options available to spouses who no longer wish to be married.
-When filing for divorce, individuals can choose between a no fault and a fault-based divorce.
+When filing for divorce in Houston, individuals can choose between a no fault and a fault-based divorce.
 Here’s what you need to know about these two options:

 No fault divorces are the most common type of divorce in Texas.
 In this case, the two spouses agree that they do not want to be married anymore and jointly agree to file a no-fault divorce.
 This formally states that neither party is to blame or guilty of any misconduct that caused the marriage to end.